How is the WooCommerce customer data stored in the database

 • _customer_user

-And if, for example, you wanted to find the general contact details of a customer for a selected order, you could write a query like this:
+If, for example, you wanted to find the general contact details of a customer for a selected order, you could write a query like this:

-which will give us the following result:
+Which will give us the following result:

 WooCommerce load personal customer data from database